Popular ramen noodle brand launches makeup collection - NewsBreak

 According to representatives of HipDot, the collection is inspired by the warm tones of ramen noodle soup.
 The various makeup looks made possible by the different sets are just as easy to create as making Cup Noodles itself.

-The collection is made up of a Collectors Box, an eyeshadow palette, and a lip and cheek set.Dark Berry Dr. Pepper returns to shelves, but for a limited time
+The collection is made up of a Collectors Box, an eyeshadow palette, and a lip and cheek set.Queen Elizabeth will miss the traditional royal garden party season

 The Cup Noodles Pigment Palette, when sold separately, goes for $26.
 The eyeshadow tones mimic those found in our favorite soupy dish and are infused with nourishing Vitamin E as well as soothing Jojoba Oil.
 Shades include Ramen Noodle, Diced Carrots, Hot & Spicy, Teriyaki, Roasted Corn, Seasoning, Soy Sauce, and Spicy Chili.